Global vaccine safety stakeholders and services

 Components of 21st century global vaccine systems39

-The Global Advisory Committee on Vaccine Safety (GACVS), established in 1999 under WHO's Immunization Safety Priority Project, advises WHO on vaccine-related safety issues and enables WHO to respond promptly, efficiently and with scientific rigour to issues of vaccine safety with potential global importance.
+The Global Advisory Committee on Vaccine safety (GACVS), established in 1999, advises advises WHO on vaccine-related safety issues and enables WHO to respond promptly, efficiently and with scientific rigour to issues of vaccine safety with potential global importance.

 WHO and partners